DennisHeimbigner/bison/README.md

 version 3.0 or later is required.

-The goal of this project is allow the use of ''Bison'' to generate parsers for Python.
+The goal of this project is allow the use of ''Bison'' to generate parsers for a variety of languages.
 The Gnu Bison system (http://www.gnu.org/software/bison/) is an extremely powerful compiler generator system.
 In its recent incarnations, it has been extended from its original C orientations to support the generation of additional parsers in C++ and Java.

-This project extends that support to include Python.
+This project extends that support to new languages including:
+* Python

-Ideally, the Python support would be included in the standard Bison distribution.
-That would entail, however, that the Bison development team have Python experience and the resources to support Python.
-Neither of these is true, so this project makes Python support available independent of the Bison project.
+Ideally, the languages supported here would be included in the standard Bison distribution.
+That would entail, however, that the Bison development team have experience in those languages and the resources to maintain the parser skeletons.
+Neither of these is true, so this project provides support independent of the Bison project.

+Interesting per-language features:
-A final note: why do this project?
-The primary reason is to principled support for SAX parsing in python.
+* Python -- principled support for SAX parsing in python.
 See https://github.com/Unidata/yax.git for a discussion of the ''yax'' project.